 Fall Shred Day - October 18th 2014 - Our fall shredding event was held in our Fair Lawn and Rochelle Park Branches.
 This time we shredded over 9,200 pounds of paper!
 With each event we try to encourage the use of e-statements and online banking to help prevent identity theft and reduce the amount of paper needed to be shredded each year.

 Habitat for Humanity Build Day - June 25, 2014 - Community Bank sent six employees to Neptune, NJ to help rebuild a home that was washed away during Hurricane Sandy.
-When the group arrived on site each one was shocked to see that there was nothing at the site but pilings in the ground and the flooring to the first level.
+When the group arrived on site each volunteer was shocked to see that there was nothing at the site but pilings in the ground and the flooring to the first level.
 No walls, no windows, no stairs and no roof.
-Under the guidance of the one person sent from Habitat, the bank employees quickly learned how to use power tools and work as a team outside the office to help rebuild this families life.
-By the end of the day they were very proud to see that they were able to complete an entire second level of the home.
-As they drove away each employee felt enlightened by what they had achieved.
+Under the guidance of the skilled craftsman sent from Habitat, the bank employees quickly learned how to use power tools and work as a team outside the office to help rebuild the family's home.
+By the end of the day they were very proud to see that they were able to complete the second level of the house.
+Each employee that volunteered did come back with all limbs attached and as they drove away each one felt enlightened by all they had achieved.
+Community Bank was grateful to be involved in such a wonderful cause.

 Community Garden - June 20, 2014 - This is our fourth year that we teamed up with the Business Volunteer Center and the Lodi/Hackensack Boys & Girls Club to plant the community garden located on Neumann Street in Hackensack.
 Five of our employees worked in teams with the kids and advisors from the club to plant the garden.
 This year we planted Beefsteak and Cherry tomatoes, peppers, romaine lettuce, zucchini and string beans in the main planting area.
 Strawberries, marigolds and cantaloupe were planted in the second area.
 To give it a new twist we planted herbs in the third planter box.
 The kids chose parsley, dill, cilantro and thyme to grow in the garden.
 While the Bank gets the club started with the garden and checks in from time to time, it is the duty of the club members to maintain the garden.
 When it comes time for harvesting the vegetables since the club's garden is located on the grounds of an apartment complex, the vegetables are offered to all the local residents to enjoy.
 The project teaches the children from the club about farming in a rural area and the benefits of eating nutritious vegetables in place of sugary snacks.